ofTheo/ofxKinect/README.md

 </pre>

 Warning: The develop branch will be in flux, so don't be surprised if things do not always work as expected!

+#### Bug: ofxKinect 0.7.4 + Windows CodeBlocks 12.11 missing pthread

+If you're using Windows CodeBlocks 12.11 and OF/ofxKinect 0.7.4, you may see an issue where ofxKinect projects cannot compile/link due to missing the "pthread" library.
+This is due to CodeBlocks removing some built in libraries between versions 10.5 & 12.11.

+The fix is to manually add the pthread-win32 library which provides "pthread".

+First, make sure you've followed to "Add files to MinGW guide" in the [CodeBlocks 12.11 setup for OF guide](http://www.openframeworks.cc/setup/codeblocks/).
+Then, manually add pthreads-win32:

+1. download the compiled version: http://www.sourceware.org/pthreads-win32/index.html
+2. rename the lib file `Pre-built.2\lib\x86\libpthreadGC2.a` to `libpthread` and copy it into the MinGW folder for your CodeBlocks installation:
+`C:\Program Files (x86)\CodeBlocks\MinGW\lib`
+3. if they do not exist, copy the header (.h) files in `Pre-build.2\include` into  your CodeBlocks installation: `C:\Program Files (x86)\CodeBlocks\MinGW\include`

 Running the Example Project
 ---------------------------